stackrox/stackrox/.github/api_best_practices.md

 # ACS API Guidelines
 An overview of the set of standardized guidelines and practices to ensure that the APIs across different projects and teams adhere to a common structure and design.
 This consistency simplifies the process of understanding and maintaining APIs.
-The guidelines helps identify potential pitfalls and design choices that could lead to issues to help developers avoid common mistakes and build more robust APIs.
+These guidelines help identify potential pitfalls and design choices that could lead to issues to help developers avoid common mistakes and build more robust APIs.
 When in doubt, It is encouraged to seek resolution in slack channel [#forum-acs-api-design](https://redhat-internal.slack.com/archives/C05MMG2PP8A).